Not Emery's captain: Ugly Xhaka impasse exposing Arsenal manager as weak | Goal.com

 Not Emery's captain: Ugly Xhaka impasse exposing Arsenal manager as weak

-Arsenal head to Liverpool this evening for a game that should be dominating the news agenda around both clubs.
+Arsenal head to Liverpool on Wednesday evening for a game that should be dominating the news agenda around both clubs.

-It had been nearly 48 hours since Arsenal’s captain left the pitch to a chorus of boos, cupping his ears, arms outstretched while clearly telling his own supporters to ‘f**k off’.
+It had been nearly 48 hours since Arsenal’s captain left the pitch to a chorus of boos, cupping his ears, arms outstretched while clearly telling his own supporters to ‘f*ck off’.

 During that time we had all expected some sort of statement from the club and the player, especially after Emery had publicly labelled Xhaka’s actions as wrong in the immediate aftermath of Sunday’s game.
 But a statement didn’t materialise.